The Woodlands, TX 77381

 The Junior League Holiday Market is a Festive Treasure Trove

 Are you trying to find a super special gift for that one-of-a-kind person in your life, but you don’t know where to even start looking?
 The Junior League Holiday Market is a window shopper’s dream, with everything from flower arrangements to holiday ornaments that are just waiting to go home with you.
 All told, there are more than 100 vendors to visit, leaving you with plenty of shopping to do.
-It’s a good thing this is a multi-day event, running from Nov.
-16 – 18 at The Woodlands Waterway Marriott Hotel & Convention Center.
+It’s a good thing this is a multi-day, mid-November event at The Woodlands Waterway Marriott Hotel & Convention Center.
 Santa will also be there, so you may even have the chance to get a photo with him.
 If you’ve been good all year, of course.

 Glide Across The Woodlands Ice Rink